01011001010/ETH-Data-Science-Lab/MMR_fewer_shot/README.md

 ## Performing the analysis
 ### Setup
 #### MMR source code
-Unzip the `MMR.zip` in `MMR` folder.
+Download and unzip the [`MMR.zip`](https://drive.google.com/file/d/1N4NguN8iYVykRyef6RPRhgdiAyyWVgVm/view?usp=share_link) into the `MMR` folder.
 This source code was taken from the official implementation accessed on 2024/12/11 from [the official GitHub repository](https://github.com/zhangzilongc/MMR).
+In case the official repository was updated since, we do not guarantee compatibility of our work with the updated version.
 #### Pre-trained model for MMR
 Download the pre-trained model of MAE (ViT-base) available at [here](https://dl.fbaipublicfiles.com/mae/visualize/mae_visualize_vit_base.pth) or via [MMR's official GitHub repository](https://github.com/zhangzilongc/MMR).
 Store the model in the MMR folder.